Curdled/CppSocket/README.md

 This is a C++ Networking Abstraction that should work on Windows (MSVC 12), OS X and Linux (Ubuntu 14.04).

-This is a C++ library that I created to learn BSD-Socket and WinSock.
+This is a C++ library that was created as a learning process BSD-Socket and WinSock and should not be used for production.
 This uses the Decorator pattern so select or epoll or any other implementation of a server could be used

 ````C++